Oil Gilding

 Photo Section

 In this section you'll find a wide and varied range of oil gilding projects and photos.
-Each photo also has some small added text that takes a brief look at what each picture is about.
-This area has been designed to inspire you and open up how diverse the area of oil gilding can be.
+Each picture also has some added text that takes a brief look at what each project is about.
+This area has been designed to inspire you and open up how diverse the discipline of oil gilding can be.
 As well as gold-leaf, it also contains work completed in copper and other metals.

 READ MORE